SuperOfficeDocs/superoffice-docs/docs/video-meeting/zoom/auth.md

     ![imagecxj9r.png][img3]

-3. Zoom has one additional configuration required: set your own random password and click **Save**.
+3. Zoom has one additional configuration required: set your random password and click **Save**.

     ![7y][img4]

 If it says "Connected to Zoom.
-Logged in as xxx and connected to custxxxx", and password is filled under **Set Configurations**, you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.
+Logged in as xxx, connected to custxxxx", and password filled under **Set Configurations**, you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.

 <!-- Referenced links -->
 [1]: ../connect-provider.md